hkotek/hkotek.com/_posts/2023-11-17-text-to-images-models-ethics.md

 [^1]: Caveat! it seems that DallE-3, which was published after I wrote my post, and which is supported by GPT-4 under the hood to do some language processing, does better than the diffusion models I focused on.
 That's an interesting avenue for further exploration, but I'll leave that for a future post.
 [^2]: This image seemingly featuring Peter Capaldi as "[The Doctor](https://en.wikipedia.org/wiki/Twelfth_Doctor)".
 Go read [**part 1**](https://hkotek.com/blog/text-to-image-models-shallow-parsing/) if the sentence didn't make sense to you, or if you want to take a guess at who "Jane" is.
 I'm sure you'll have thoughts about who "Mary" is!
 [^3]: Hadas Kotek, Rikker Dockum, and David Q. Sun.
 2023. [**Gender bias and stereotypes in Large Language Models**](https://arxiv.org/abs/2308.14921).
 In ACM Collective Intelligence.
+[^4]: Actually, and please don't get mad, but the young men basically look like dorks.
+(No offense to dorks everywhere, dorks are great! just not the obvious counterpart to 'pretty woman' if you ask me.)